fortierq/fortierq.github.io/_posts/2022-07-14-mtgscan-ocr-azure-flask-celery-socketio.md

 ![](/assets/images/mtgscan/bazaar_cards.jpg)

 We can spot 3 errors:
-- An extra Squee, Goblin Nabob is detected.
+- An extra Squee, Goblin Nabob is detected in the rules text.
 - [The Ur-Dragon](https://gatherer.wizards.com/pages/card/Details.aspx?multiverseid=479384) is not recognized, because of its mana cost being added to its name.
 - The second Karakas is not recognized, due to too many error from the OCR.